 To help our Shillington graduates and entrepreneurial friends in the design industry, here are 15 essential websites to help freelance graphic designers find new business:

-Long favoured by the freelance community, Upwork offers its users a place in which to find more clients to help fuel a small business.
-From its unique pairing system, which matches projects to candidates with the highest rated work, to its assurance of a wide variety of opportunities and high pay, when it comes to connecting with new clients, Upwork should definitely be on your list.
+Long favoured by the freelance community, Upwork offers its users a place in which to find more clients to help fuel small business.
+From its unique pairing system, which matches projects to candidates with the highest-rated work, to its assurance of a wide variety of opportunities and high pay, when it comes to connecting with new clients, Upwork should definitely be on your list.